 A Powerful Video Lens

-3 Points to Remember on The Sigma 85 1.4 ART
+3 Points to Remember About The Sigma 85mm 1.4 Art

 You understand, this Sigma completely convinced me.
 This is what I was able to review the best in 85 mm mount at Sony.
 If you haven’t followed everything, just remember these 3 things:

 - The Pique is sublime from the full opening, regardless of the resolution of your sensor;

 - Auto-focus is effective, even in complex situations;

 - The only negative is the lack of stabilization, but it is the compromise to take advantage of a compact and lightweight lens.